Nick Madrigal Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (70 total, one per game).
+- The Pirates surrender the second-fewest home runs in baseball (70 total, one per game).

-- The Pirates are sending Bido (0-0) to the mound to make his second start of the season.
+- Oviedo gets the start for the Pirates, his 15th of the season.
+He is 3-6 with a 4.40 ERA and 71 strikeouts in 75 2/3 innings pitched.

-- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed four innings, surrendering one earned run while allowing four hits.
+- In his last time out on Friday, the righty tossed 4 1/3 innings against the Chicago Cubs, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.